-Sonia Watson is a manager for adjunct faculty support at College of DuPage.
-She received her Master's Degree in Leadership Studies from North Central College and is currently a Doctoral Candidate studying Organizational Development at Benedictine University.
+Sonia Watson is the interim Assistant Dean for adjunct faculty support at College of DuPage.
+She received her Master's Degree in Leadership Studies from North Central College and her Doctorate in Organizational Development from Benedictine University.
 An educator for more than eighteen years, Sonia has a passion for helping students reach their academic and personal goals, and is committed to fostering an environment to support teaching and learning at the college.
 Sonia will lead efforts to ensure the success of College of DuPage students and faculty members, guiding the institution's mission of creating a lifelong learning environment for our diverse community.
 Sonia has extensive experience presenting at conferences across the nation and internationally.